 Guwahati is probably the start or end of your trip in North East India, so why not kick it off with a cruise or end the trip on a high?

-There are many boats to pick for a ride on the Brahmaputra river but Alfresco Grand are an award winning cruise company and the most professional.
+There are many boats to pick for a ride on the Brahmaputra river but Alfresco Grand is an award-winning cruise company and the most professional.

 There are different cruise options to choose from, so if you did want to treat yourself to a buffet dinner with a dance show, there’s that option too.

 Visit Fancy Bazaar

-There’s a wealth of shopping destinations all over the city but Fancy Bazaar has to be up there as one of the most chaotic and fun I’ve been too.
+There’s a wealth of shopping destinations all over the city but Fancy Bazaar has to be up there as one of the most chaotic and fun I’ve been to.

 Placed at a busy intersection, with cars everywhere, there are around 4 streets you can explore full of stalls selling just about anything.

 Popular for clothes shopping, you’ll find so many rip-off brands, ‘designer’ shoes, saris, dresses, bags, and purses.